PFAS

 Communities in Dane County have tested their water through the DNR.
 Visit the DNR website and click “PFAS Sampling Info” under “Layer Controls.”
 Click on the circle next to the name of the municipality to find out the results.

-Public Health Offers Free Private Well Testing for “Forever Chemicals”
+Public Health Offering Private Well Testing for “Forever Chemicals”

 For more information, please contact Environmental Health: